|Nutritional Guidelines (per serving)|

 |Dietary Fiber 0g||0%|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 Using the microwave to make poached eggs?
 Yes!
 This recipe couldn't be easier.
 The only trick is to get to know your microwave and make sure that you don't cook them too long.
-The best part is that once you find the sweet spot, these poached eggs taste just as good (or better) than the poached eggs you make in a pan, and there's less cleanup.
+The best part is that once you find the sweet spot, these poached eggs taste just as good as the poached eggs you make in a pan, and there's less cleanup.